Semistability of Nonlinear Systems Having a Continuum of Equilibria and Time-Varying Delays: Main Results

-\begin{remark} To discuss semistability of (\ref{TDLS}) using Theorem~\ref{thm1}, one has to know the information on Lyapunov stability of (\ref{TDLS}).
+\begin{remark} To discuss semistability of (\ref{DS}) using Theorem~\ref{thm1}, one has to know the information on Lyapunov stability of (\ref{DS}).
 Note that here we only assume $\tau_{k}(t)$ is \textit{continuous} for every $k=1,\ldots,m$.
-Hence, it is very difficult to use the Lyapunov-Krasovskii functional approach \cite{Kra:1963,HV:1993} to prove the Lyapunov stability of (\ref{TDLS}) since it requires the first-order derivative of $\tau_{k}(t)$.
-In this case, the Lyapunov stability of (\ref{TDLS}) may be verified using Razumikhin theorems via Lyapunov-Razumikhin functions \cite{Raz:PMM:1956,Raz:AT:1960,HV:1993}. \end{remark}
+Hence, it is very difficult to use the Lyapunov-Krasovskii functional approach \cite{Kra:1963,HV:1993} to prove the Lyapunov stability of (\ref{DS}) since it requires the first-order derivative of $\tau_{k}(t)$.
+In this case, the Lyapunov stability of (\ref{DS}) may be verified using Razumikhin theorems via Lyapunov-Razumikhin functions \cite{Raz:PMM:1956,Raz:AT:1960,HV:1993}. \end{remark}

 \begin{example} Consider the scalar time-delay system given by where $x(t)\in\mathbb{R}$, $\tau(\cdot)$ is continuous, and $0\leq\tau(t)\leq h$ for all $t\in\mathbb{R}$.
 Consider the Lyapunov-Razumikhin function given by $V(x)=(x-\alpha)^{2}/2$, where $\alpha$ is an arbitrary constant.
-Then it follows from Theorem 4.1 of Chapter 5 of \cite{HV:1993} that (\ref{scalar}) is uniformly Lyapunov stable.
+Then it follows from Theorem 4.1 of Chapter 5 of \cite{HV:1993} that (\ref{scalar}) is Lyapunov stable relative to $\mathcal{C}$.
 See \cite[p.~154]{HV:1993} for a detailed proof. \end{example}